Cisplatin and 5FU

-Cisplatin and fluorouracil (5FU) is a combination chemotherapy treatment used to treat cancers of the
+Cisplatin and fluorouracil (5FU) is used to treat head and neck, anal and oesophageal cancer.

 Your doctor will talk to you about this treatment and its possible side effects before you agree (consent) to have treatment.

 You will be given cisplatin and 5FU in the chemotherapy day unit or during a stay in hospital.
 A chemotherapy nurse will give it to you.

 During treatment you usually see a cancer doctor, a chemotherapy nurse or a specialist nurse, and a specialist pharmacist.
 This is who we mean when we mention doctor, nurse or pharmacist in this information.

 Before or on the day of treatment, a nurse or person trained to take blood (phlebotomist) will take a blood sample from you.
 This is to check that your blood cells are at a safe level to have chemotherapy.

 You will see a doctor or nurse before you have chemotherapy.
 They will talk to you about your blood results and ask you how you have been feeling.
 If your blood results are okay, the pharmacist will prepare your chemotherapy.
 Your nurse will tell you when your treatment is likely to be ready.

 Your nurse usually gives you anti-sickness (anti-emetic) drugs before the chemotherapy.
 The chemotherapy drugs can be given through: